 3) A teachable moment is when a shear fails.
 If the stylist complains about a problem with the shears that is the time to teach them about the physics of the shear.

 4) The scissor salesman relationship with the stylist should work through a relational pyramid moving them from a mere vendor or preferred supplier of shears to consultant then a contributor and partner

 5) Calculate your scissors inventory by how much you want to make.
 If you want to make $100,000.00 in shear sales, you will sell 400 per year if the average price is $250.00.
 That is 33 per month or 8.25 per week or 1.6 per day.
 That would mean at 50% profit per shear you would need to purchase $4,150.00 of inventory per month.in their business.
 This can be achieved by educating the stylist.

 6) Ring inserts should not be used as a substitute for proper scissors handling technique.
 They are only for those with small hands to assist in upper hand control.
 Tom and I agreed that scissor education, or “shear knowledge” as I like to coin it, can be key to the relationship between the shear salesman and the stylist.

-View a video format of the Product Development Class
+Watch the video format of the reviewed Product Development Class

 Produced by Tom Columbia, Scissors Educator for SellingScissors.Com sales coaching workshop.